www.handicapmd.com - HandicapMD

 • Blue painted curb- also reserved for disabled people

-• Green painted curb- these usually have time limits to them but those time limits do not apply to those people with a disabled parking tag or license
+• Green painted curb- these usually have time limits to them but those time limits do not apply to those people with a disability tag or license

 • Metered street parking- usually found in the downtown section of any city